Dyalog/ride/docs/working_in_a_dyalog_session.md

 ## Executing Expressions

-RIDE provides several mechanisms that assist with accuracy when entering expressions in a Dyalog Session, including, auto-closing brackets, autocompleting control structures, and highlighting of matching words and brackets.
+Ride provides several mechanisms that assist with accuracy when entering expressions in a Dyalog Session, including, auto-closing brackets, autocompleting control structures, and highlighting of matching words and brackets.
 These can be toggled via `Edit > Preferences > Contextual` help.

 In the interactive session, you can use the cursor keys to navigate the log.
 Pressing <kbd>Enter</kbd> re-executes the current line, or all modified lines, if any.
 Modified lines are restored to their previous state, while their altered versions are copied to the bottom of the session log.